 German Cruiser Deutschland

-Deutschland was the first Panzerschiffe constructed by the Germans and was launched in May 1931 as one of three heavily-armored cruisers, along with the Admiral Scheer and Admiral Graf Spee.
+Deutschland was the first Panzerschiffe constructed by the Germans, and she was launched in May 1931 as one of three heavily-armored cruisers, along with the Admiral Scheer and Admiral Graf Spee.
 They were designed within the confines of the Treaty of Versailles, and were the first ships to rebuild and bolster the German Navy, later known as the Kriegsmarine.

 Changing Deutschland‘s name